qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Attribute table Show grid Dialog |nix|

+* Activate |checkbox| :guilabel:`Show grid` when you want to display the grid, the outlines of the table cells.
-You can define the grid characteristics of the table (:guilabel:`Stroke width` and :guilabel:`Color` of the grid)
+* With :guilabel:`Stroke width` you can set the thickness of the lines used in the grid.
+* The :guilabel:`Color` of the grid can be set using the color selection dialog.

 Fonts and text styling
 ^^^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`Fonts and text styling` dialog of the attribute table :guilabel:`Item Properties` tab provide the following functionalities (see figure_composer_table_7_):

    .. _Figure_composer_table_7: